 Yes, yes, I have left out the important Refactoring step defined in TDD.
 Some (myself included) argue that it is also in BDD.
 But work with me here…

-Long, long ago, in a galaxy far, far away, I worked with a consultancy where I was told that… I didn't stay long.
+Long, long ago, in a galaxy far, far away, a young developer working in a consultancy was told exactly that… He didn't stay long.